erankova/Phase_3_Project/README.md

 ## Final Evaluation & Conclusion

-[a note about which model we chose and why]
+After careful consideration we are recommending to implement Model 3 with manual feature selection of highly correlated variables.
+This model provides the highest Recall or True Postive Rate and most closely satisfies the goals of <ins>_Phase 1_</ins> of this business initiative.
+Below we go into detail regarding this decision including additional recommendation on intervention approach.

-### Recommendations
+### Recommendations:

-As this is phase 1 of the project, we are hyper focused on identifying True Positive cases while reducing False Negative instances.
+As this is <ins>_Phase 1_</ins> of the project, we are hyper focused on identifying True Positive cases while reducing False Negative instances.
 Therefore, we are primarily focused on recall or true positive rate.

 To account for our recall-focused path, a variety of low touch to high touch engagement models is recommended to account for the high number of False Positives within these models.
 An automated low touch model to start and gather data on customer satisfaction of those predicted to churn will yeild best results.
 Acting accordingly with a scaled  approach given the feedback collected will be crutial and create a positive customer experience for all.

 **Positive Implications:**

-_Customer Retention:_ High recall means that your model is effective at identifying customers who are likely to churn.
+<ins>_Customer Retention:_</ins> High recall means that your model is effective at identifying customers who are likely to churn.
 This allows the business to proactively intervene and take steps to retain these customers, such as offering incentives, personalized promotions, or improved customer service.

-_Reduced Churn:_ By effectively targeting at-risk customers, you may be able to reduce the overall churn rate, leading to increased customer retention and long-term profitability.
+<ins>_Reduced Churn:_</ins> By effectively targeting at-risk customers, you may be able to reduce the overall churn rate, leading to increased customer retention and long-term profitability.

 **Negative Implications:**

-_Costs:_ A low precision score means that there may be a significant number of false positives, leading to unnecessary costs associated with retaining customers who were not actually at risk of churning.
+<ins>_Costs:_</ins> A low precision score means that there may be a significant number of false positives, leading to unnecessary costs associated with retaining customers who were not actually at risk of churning.
 These costs may include incentives or discounts offered to retain customers.

-_Customer Experience:_ Misclassifying customers who were not actually at risk of churning as "churners" may lead to unnecessary interventions or communications, potentially impacting the customer experience negatively.
+<ins>_Customer Experience:_</ins> Misclassifying customers who were not actually at risk of churning as "churners" may lead to unnecessary interventions or communications, potentially impacting the customer experience negatively.

 **Data Limitation and Future Considerations:**

 When looking to optimize our results and produce the most accurate prediction of customers who are likely to churn, we find that it may be best to use a combination of classifier models to balance precision and recall.
 However, given the need to edit the training data, this posed an issue.

-In the future, we would recommend gathering additional data to account for class imbalance and revising which feature hold importance in relation to churn.
+In <ins>_Phase 2_</ins>, we would recommend gathering additional data to account for class imbalance and revising which feature hold importance in relation to churn.

 By simplifying the data before modeling, we are more likely to yield positive results and open up options to combine models using the same training data for a more balanced learning mechanism.